Beyond Interestingness: Semantic and Context-Aware Natural Language Query Recommendations for Visual Data Analysis: Design Requirements

 \textbf{R1.
-Provide easy access to databases via natural language queries.} Natural language interaction provides an intuitive and user-friendly way for users to interact with databases and conduct the flow of analysis~\cite{fast2018iris, dhamdhere2017analyza, setlur2016eviza, hoque2017applying}.
+Provide easy access to databases via natural language queries.} Natural language interaction provides an intuitive and user-friendly way for users to interact with databases and conduct the analysis flow~\cite{fast2018iris, dhamdhere2017analyza, setlur2016eviza, hoque2017applying}.
 Our target users also desire to use NL to quickly formulate their data needs.
-In addition, to promote data discovery, NLIs need to offer hints on what data exists in databases and what queries systems support~\cite{setlur2016eviza, yu2019flowsense}. \imp{D3} commented that the system should support autocompletion of data attributes when typing a question, helping compile their questions.
+In addition, to promote data discovery, NLIs need to offer hints on what data exists in databases and what queries systems support~\cite{setlur2016eviza, yu2019flowsense}. \imp{D3} recommended supporting autocompletion of data attributes when typing a question, helping compile their questions.

-\textbf{R2.
-Present proper visualizations for the retrieved data from databases.} Data visualization is an important and effective approach for analyzing big data and revealing data patterns (\eg, trends, outliers)~\cite{cox2001multi, sun2010articulate, gao2015datatone,narechania2020nl4dv}.
-Our users also need to generate visualizations to share data insights within the organization.
-However, most of them (except \imp{D1} and \imp{D5}) do not have expertise in data visualization.
-They expect that the system can automatically map the attributes and values of retrieved data to proper visualizations.